kumahq/kuma-website/docs/docs/0.5.1/policies/traffic-metrics.md

         tags: # tags that can be referred in Traffic Permission when metrics are secured by mTLS
           service: dataplane-metrics
 ```

+When mTLS is enabled on the Mesh, Prometheus endpoints from Kuma DP require mTLS.
+Remember to create proper Traffic Permission described in [Secure Dataplane metrics](#secure-dataplane-metrics).
 :::
 ::: tab "Universal"
 ```yaml